JRigh/JRigh/README.md

 ### Education

 - Bsc.
-Business Economics (2016)
+Business Administration (2016)
 - Msc.
 Statistics (2019)
-- external PhD. student in Statistics (ongoing, as of 2022-2023)
+- external PhD. student in Statistics (ongoing, as of 2022)

 Wish you enjoy the content.
 Please reach out for information/inquiries.